LeGiangK62/nodeJS-postgres/README.md

 	npx prisma generate
 ```

-# Generate Module and service
+# Generate Module and service for prisma

 ```bash